-The UNT Health Science Center School of Public Health offers two dual degree programs: MPH/M.S. in Applied Anthropology, and DO/MPH.
+The UNT Health Science Center School of Public Health offers three dual degree programs: DO/MPH, MPH/M.S. in Applied Anthropology, and MPH/MS Applied Geography.
 The students in these programs are evaluated and admitted separately to each school and must meet all requirements for each degree separately.
 Admission to one program does not assure admission to the other.

 Students completing a dual degree program receive diplomas and transcripts from each of the participating schools.
 Thus, they are not joint degree programs where one diploma lists both schools, but rather dual degree programs.